Table of Contents

 It was used in deaf education for a long time, but it wasn’t until 1981 British Sign Language became recognised by the government as an official language of the UK with its own unique grammar and syntax.

-where did british sign language come from?
+Where did british sign language come from?

-who was british sign language developed by?
+Who was british sign language developed by?

 BSL developed naturally through the deaf community sharing signs with each other which were influenced by their experiences and where they worked, for example; farming communities used agricultural signs whereas harbour workers used nautical signs.

 Historians generally agree that BSL was created through a process of evolution from pre-existing signing traditions around Britain, rather than being founded by any one individual or group.
-It’s thought that BSL probably has roots in French Sign Language, combined with local indigenous signs.

 Who are the users of british sign language?